RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/devicemanager.md

 parameter: `DCD_FILE`
 required: No
-default: `$SDRROOT/dev/nodes/$NODE_NAME/DeviceManager.dcd.xml`
+default: `/nodes/$NODE_NAME/DeviceManager.dcd.xml`
+format: `$SDRROOT/dev` relative path to a DCD file.
-description: Absolute path to a DCD file (`DeviceManger.dcd.xml` file).
+description: Path to the DCD file (`DeviceManager.dcd.xml` file) describing the Device Manager.

 parameter: `SDRCACHE`
 required: No
 default value: None
 description: Absolute path to use as cache directory for Device Manager and its devices.
 If no value is specified, the system defaults to making a directory in `$SDRROOT/dev`.

-parameter: `SPD`
-required: No
-default value: `$SDRROOT/dev/mgr/DeviceManager.spd.xml`
-format: Absolute path to the `DeviceManager.spd.xml` file.
-description: Absolute path to the Device Manager’s SPD file.

 parameter: `CLIENT_WAIT_TIME`
 required: No